Things to Do in Clovis CA

 Clovis and the Central Valley have become one of California’s most popular inland destinations, thanks to the area’s wonderful weather and scenery and the creativity and hard work of its citizens.

-Tourists and locals, alike, love Clovis for its exciting cultural, historic and sporting events.
+Tourists and locals love Clovis for its exciting cultural, historic and sporting events.

 Old Town Clovis

-The meticulous renovation of 1892 Clovis to the current day includes cobblestone intersections, old-fashioned street lamps and picturesque store fronts.
-Old Town Clovis boasts a small town western atmosphere with the richness of the past and today’s important amenities like eclectic shopping, beautifully-maintained streets, public art, historic buildings, fine dining, comfortable cafes, boutiques, gift shops and antique stores.
+This meticulous renovation of 1892 Clovis includes cobblestone intersections, old-fashioned street lamps and picturesque store fronts.
+Old Town Clovis boasts a small-town western atmosphere with the richness of the past and today’s important amenities like eclectic shopping, beautifully-maintained streets, public art, historic buildings, fine dining, comfortable cafés, boutiques, gift shops and antique stores.

 BIG Hat Days